TrashUwU/PokeAssistant/README.md

 - Identify Pokémons from all channels
 - Final Prediction
 - Pings you, if your Shiny Hunt Pokémon spawns.
+- Pings other members in your server, if their Shiny Hunt Pokémon spawns.
 - Pings a specific role when rare Pokémons spawn.

 ## Bot Installation Guide